dlavelle7/connect_five/README.md

 In the event of a draw game, players will disconnect themselves.

-[TODO] Remove
-A subsequent new game requires the server to be restarted.

 ## Assumptions

 Clients are considered "connected" after they has entered an appropriate name.